robinmordasiewicz/f5-cnf-lab/module2/task1.rst

 .. container:: topic

-   | Namespaces provides a mechanism for isolating groups of resources within a single cluster.
-   | Create a namespace and make it the default context for all kubectl commands.
+   Namespaces provide a mechanism for isolating groups of resources within a single cluster.
+Create a namespace and make it the default context for all kubectl commands.

 #.
 Using kubectl, create the namespace.